Platform-OS/pos-module-user/README.md

 %}
 ```

-The rules can be explained as follows:
+The rules can be summarized as follows:
-* if the requester has access to the `orders.manage.all` permission, do not check granular permission anymore (like order.confirm in this example) - just grant access to anything related to orders.
+1. If the requester has access to the `orders.manage.all` permission, do not check granular permissions (like `orders.confirm` in the example), just grant access to all actions related to orders.
-* otherwise, check if the requester has permission to do `do` - `orders.confirm` in this example
+2. If the requester does not have `orders.manage.all`, check whether they have permission for the specific action represented by `do` ( like `orders.confirm` in the example).
-* if they do, then check if the requester should have access to this particular order - just because they have `orders.confirm` permission, does not mean they should be able to confirm all orders - sellers should be able to confirm only their own orders.
-In this example, we store `seller_id` which should correspond to the `requester.id`, but in more complex scenario, you might need to do additional graphql queries and enrich `requester` or `order` with additional data to be able to perform authorization.
+3. If the requester has the `do` permission, check if they should have access to that particular order.
+Having the `orders.confirm` permission does not imply access to confirm all orders - sellers should only be able to confirm their own orders.
+In this example, the `seller_id` must match the `requester.id`.
+In more complex scenarios, you may need to perform additional GraphQL queries to enrich the `requester` or `order` data, ensuring accurate authorization.

 #### Defining Roles' Permissions